Rukkhadevata123/vulkan-tutorial-rust/README.md

 ## Current Example

-The main example currently implemented is `28_model_loading`, which demonstrates how to load and render 3D models using Vulkan.
+The main example currently implemented is `30_multisampling`, which demonstrates how to set up multisampling in Vulkan.

 ## How to Run